-‘Real Housewives of Atlanta’ Reunion: Kim Zolciak and NeNe Leakes Go to War
+‘Real Housewives Of Atlanta’ Reunion: Kim Zolciak And NeNe Leakes Go To War

 “If you’ve had that much, you should be so positive and thankful that God has let you live through every disease in America,” Leakes remarked.
 “Cancer, stroke, thyroid, open-heart surgery, and still living?
 I can’t get over it.
 God is good, honey.
 She’s had it all!”

-There had been speculation that Kim Zolciak might return to the RHOA permanently, but after getting into ugly fights with stars Kenya Moore, Kandi Burriss and NeNe Leakes this season, that seems highly unlikely.
+There had been speculation that Kim Zolciak might return to RHOA permanently, but after getting into ugly fights with stars Kenya Moore, Kandi Burruss, and NeNe Leakes this season, that seems highly unlikely.

-Since the show wrapped filming, NeNe and Kim have continued to exchange insults on Twitter.

 The Season 10 finale of the Real Housewives of Atlanta airs April 1.
 The reunion show airs on April 8.